petroslamb/taxi-rides/reports/REPORT.md

 The feature was created introduced to the datacet and explored with the same methods (boxplot, histogram) as the rest.

+#### Other considerations

+There was no time, but a correlation matrix between dataset features was in order at this point.

 ### 1. Outlier removal and timeseries exploration

 This next notebook removed outliers which were under `0.5%` and over `99.5%`